vinorodrigues/bootstrap-dark-5/README.md

 }
 ```

-Some colors are var'ed and other are not... and those that are not also have opacity vars that are not even used.
+Some colors are var'ed and others are not... and those that are not also have opacity vars that aren't even used.

 The code required to "refactor" this is also too time consuming to sacrifice for no gain.
-If the'd had adopted an all or nothing approach to CSS vars then it would have been much easier – but alas, the thinking on color handling in core has yet to show any level of workable maturity.
+If the authors had adopted an all or nothing approach to CSS vars then it would have been much easier (at least for `-dark`) – but alas, the thinking on color handling in core has yet to show any level of workable maturity.

 > ***As such, I'm taking a hiatus on this project.***

 *(If you're willing to contribute, send me your PR's and if you have more than incidental fixes to contribute, I'll add you as a direct contributor.)*

+<small>*And now back to the original content ...*</small>

 ----------